GSA/digitalcorps.gsa.gov/_blogs/parting-words-from-ten-usdc-graduates.md

 <hr/>

 ## Kathleen Carroll, Design Fellow
-Something that surprised me about my fellowship experience is the speed with which I transformed from a new hire, absorbing all of the information available to me quickly and jumping to leading design projects and initiatives, speaking to public audiences about my projects, and offering guidance about design to offices across HHS.
+Something that surprised me about my fellowship experience is the speed with which I transformed from a new hire—absorbing all of the information available to me—to leading design projects and initiatives, speaking to public audiences about my projects, and offering guidance about design to offices across HHS.
 Many people, including my U.S. Digital Corps community and mentor, have empowered me to achieve those milestones.
 My experience of learning rapidly and leading multiple public-facing initiatives demonstrates the need and opportunity for design work in the federal government.
 Being the designer in the Office of the Assistant Secretary for Health at HHS is challenging, but I’ve found my work extremely rewarding.
 My role allows me to pave the path for future designers and technologists, advance my agency’s technical maturity, and work on impactful projects, which aligns with my initial goals for joining federal service.

 <hr/>